Skip to content

 Peat-free soil - 10 sustainable peat alternatives for your garden

-Are you looking for peat-free soil and a comparable substitute for peat in your garden?
+Looking for peat-free soil and a comparable substitute for peat in the garden?
 Then you've come to the right place!
-This organic sediment is particularly popular as garden soil because it can bind water very well and has a high acidity level.
-However, the peat in potting soil comes from raised bogs, where its extraction destroys the habitats of countless animal and plant species and thus contributes to global warming.
-Environmental problem of species extinction contributes to climate change.
-Peat extraction also contributes significantly to climate change, as the greenhouse gas CO2 escapes when completely intact peatlands are drained.₁
+Especially because the organic sediment can bind water very well and has a high acidity, it is particularly popular as garden soil.
+But the peat in potting soil comes from raised bogs, where its extraction destroys the habitats of countless animal and plant species and thus contributes to the global Environmental problem of species extinction contributes.
+Peat cutting also makes a significant contribution to climate change, as the greenhouse gas CO2 escapes when peatlands that are actually completely intact are drained.โ‚

 But what are the alternatives?
 You can get Buy soil and mulch.
 But note that also Organic soil unfortunately is not always peat-free!
-Instead, terms such as "peat-reduced" or "peat-free" often adorn the packaging of potting soil in the gardening section of DIY stores, which are supposed to make us consumers feel better, but of course still harm the environment.
-What's more, the term "organic" is not even protected for potting soils.
-But of course there are also more environmentally friendly and completely peat-free soils for Sustainable gardening!
+Instead, terms such as "peat-reduced" or "low peat" often adorn the packaging of potting soil in the gardening section of DIY stores, which are supposed to make us consumers feel better, but of course still harm the environment.
+In addition, the term "organic" is not even protected for potting soils.
+But of course there is also more environmentally friendly and completely peat-free soil for sustainable gardening!

-In this article, I'd like to introduce you to some soil materials that are at least equally suitable as a peat substitute for your garden soil and flower pots.
+In this article, I would now like to introduce you to some soil materials of at least equal quality that are very suitable as peat substitutes for your garden soil and flower pots.
 Let's go!

-You can find a brief overview of the alternatives here:
+In advance, you can find a short overview of the alternatives here:

 1. Compost